ADU Electrical Requirements in California

 Key Electrical Components Required for ADUs in California

 These are the basic electrical requirements for ADUs in California, but every home is different.
 It’s a good idea to talk with a local electrician who can look at your specific project and help set things up safely and efficiently.
-For ADUs to function safely and efficiently, several key electrical components are needed:

-- Wiring: Wiring must meet California Electrical Code standards for safety and reliability.
+Wiring must meet California Electrical Code standards for safety and reliability.

-- Outlets: Installed according to building codes, typically every six feet in living areas.
+Installed according to building codes, typically every six feet in living areas.
 For safety, GFCI outlets are required in kitchens, bathrooms, and exterior spaces to prevent hazards.

-- Circuits: High-power appliances like HVAC systems and laundry machines need dedicated circuits.
+High-power appliances like HVAC systems and laundry machines need dedicated circuits.
 General-purpose circuits handle lighting and smaller appliances.

-- Panels: The ADU connects to the main electrical panel, but if the load is too much, a subpanel may be needed.
+The ADU connects to the main electrical panel, but if the load is too much, a subpanel may be needed.
 Most ADUs require 100-200 amps, although smaller units may need as little as 60.
 Sub-metering or installing a separate panel may be required if the main panel can’t handle the demand.

 What Are the Typical Costs for Electrical Service Upgrades in San Diego?